 13.1.
 As from the official date of entry into force of the 01 series of amendments, no Contracting Party applying this Regulation shall refuse to grant or refuse to accept type approvals under this Regulation as amended by the 01 series of amendments.

 13.2.
-As from [1 September 2026 / 2 years after entry into force of 01 series of amendments], Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the original version of this Regulation, first issued after [1 September 2026 / 2 years after entry into force of 01 series of amendments].
+As from [1 September 2028 ], Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the original version of this Regulation, first issued after [1 September 2028].

 13.3.
-Until [1 September 2028 / 4 years after entry into force of 01 series of amendments], Contracting Parties applying this Regulation shall accept type approvals issued to the original version of this Regulation, first issued before [1 September 2026 / 2 years after entry into force of 01 series of amendments].
+Until [1 September 2030], Contracting Parties applying this Regulation shall accept type approvals issued to the original version of this Regulation, first issued before [1 September 2028].

 13.4.
-As from [1 September 2028 / 4 years after entry into force of 01 series of amendments], Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the original version of this Regulation.
+As from [1 September 2030], Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the original version of this Regulation.

 13.5.
 Notwithstanding paragraphs 13.2. and 13.4., Contracting Parties applying this Regulation shall continue to accept type approvals issued to the original version of this Regulation, for vehicles which are not affected by the changes introduced by the 01 series of amendments (i.e. vehicle types that already use RXSWIN).